 The Excellence in Research for Australia (ERA) initiative aims to identify and promote excellence across research activity within Australian higher education institutions.
 It was run in 2010,2012 and in 2015.
 The 2015 ERA National Report has been published by the Australian Research Council.

-University of the Sunshine Coast staff can view further information on MYUSC (login required).
+USC staff can view further information on MYUSC (login required).

 The Sustainable Research Excellence in Universities (SRE) initiative addresses the gap in funding for the indirect costs of university research supported by Australian competitive grants and works to support universities build and maintain research excellence.
 SRE reporting involves a series of staff surveys.